 shop my SPONSORS

-Coccidiosis is a common and very serious problem in chickens and one that every chicken keeper should know about before the first chick’s feet hit the brooder floor.
-With a little common sense and good flock management practices, cocci can be controlled and easily treated when necessary.
+Coccidiosis is a common and very serious parasite issue that every chicken keeper should know about before the first chick’s feet hit the brooder floor.
+With a little common sense and good flock management practices, coccidiosis can be controlled and easily treated when necessary.

 WHAT IS COCCIDIOSIS?

-Coccidiosis (aka: cocci) is a common intestinal disease caused by several species of parasites.
-The parasites rapidly multiply, damaging the intestinal lining, preventing chickens from absorbing nutrients from their food.
+Coccidiosis is a common intestinal disease caused by several species of parasites.
+When these parasites rapidly multiply in a chicken’s gut, they damage the intestine lining, preventing chickens from absorbing nutrients from their food.
+Both adults and chicks can suffer from coccidiosis, however it can quickly claim the lives of baby chicks given their fragile, developing immune systems.

 SYMPTOMS